The Wild Wild West: Contemporary merchandise

+This item was not marketed with the series' name.
+However, The Wild Wild West was the only television series at the time that featured the item.

+The Lunch Box had two scenes.
+One showed West and Gordon riding horses to stop a train hijacked by outlaws.
+The other side showed West swinging on a trapline over a burning chasm to kick a gun out of a villain's hand while Gordon was trapped on the other side of the chasm.

+Marx produced a James West 12" action figure, intended as a western/cowboy competitor to GI Joe, but licensing issues caused them to scuttle their plans; the James West heads were used subsequently for their Captain Maddox figure, and the James West bodies were used for their Sam Cobra figures.
+An actual GI Joe figure on an oversized chess board dressed as James West was used in the episode The Night of the Brain.

 Proposed revivals

-On October 5, 2010, Entertainment Weekly reported that Ron Moore and Naren Shankar were developing a remake of The Wild Wild West for television, but the project apparently stalled.
+After the success of the first TV movie, CBS planned to revive the show as a series of yearly specials.
+The death of Ross Martin in 1981 ended that discussion.
+On October 5, 2010, Entertainment Weekly reported that Ronald D. Moore and Naren Shankar were developing a remake of The Wild Wild West for television, but the project apparently stalled.
 In December 2013, Moore told Wired that "Wild Wild West and Star Trek were two of my great loves.
 I watched both in syndication in the '70s.
 Wild Wild West was really interesting, that combination of genres—a Western and secret agent, and they dabbled in the occult and paranormal.
 I really wanted to do a new version for CBS.
 I still think it's a great property.
 Someday I hope to go back to it."

 A pastiche webseries titled Back to the Wild Wild West began production in November 2011, but apparently has been stalled.